 A quick word on why we charge volunteers for the opportunity to serve through this program.
 For many years, Omni Med did not charge its volunteers for service through our programs in Belize, Guyana, and Kenya.
 Yet Uganda is different.
 In year one of this program, we spent close to \$35,000 training and maintaining over 400 VHTs.
 During that year we spent at least \$60 per VHT trained, with additional funds needed to cover local staff, housing, office, supplies, and basic office expenses in the US.
 It became very clear that this program would not last unless we asked volunteers to cover some of the costs.
-By encouraging volunteers to seek broad-based support, we have been able to hire more personnel in Uganda, and expand to other areas.
+By encouraging volunteers to seek broad-based support, we have been able to hire more personnel in Uganda and expand to other areas.
 Your program/ training fees will help sustain this work long after you depart the program.
+Everyone can fundraise, and many of our volunteers have fully funded their program/ training and travel costs by requesting moderate sized contributions from many people.

-In addition to this document, we make use of a Dropbox, on on-line storage entity in which you will find troves of program documents that you are free to peruse.
+In our work we use Dropbox, on on-line storage entity in which you will find troves of program documents that you are free to peruse.
 Included in this Orientation Guide is a brief introduction to Dropbox and how to use it.
 We have also developed an on-line training guide that you should review, particularly if you have no health background, prior to your departure.
 However, it is worth re-emphasizing here that we are not covering detailed medical information during these trainings.
 Most of what we cover is easily understood by anyone willing to read through the program guides, but of great value to a local people who little health education.
-You will quickly see that these people are very smart, but haven't had the same learning opportunities as those of us with more privileged backgrounds.
+You will quickly see that the people with whom you will work are very smart but haven't had the same learning opportunities as those of us with more privileged backgrounds.
 We will send you access for both Dropbox and the on-line training guide once we have agreed on your travel dates.
 Please note that, starting in 2015, that not every volunteer will be involved with training new VHTs.
-As of February, 2016, we have trained close to 1200 VHTs and our focus has shifted to how we can better maintain the VHTs that we have trained already.
+As of February 2016, we have trained close to 1200 VHTs and our focus has shifted to how we can better maintain the VHTs that we have trained already.
 We will resume additional trainings once we have that system perfected.